ut-issl/s2e-documents/General/HowToVisualizeSimulationResults.md

 - Open the CSV file with user's handmaded programs to analyze and/or visualize the resutls.
 - Use the `Plot Scripts` provided by the `S2E-CORE` to visualize the results.

 We are trying to increase the `Plot Scripts` to share the analysis method with many users and to improve the usability of S2E.
-We are welcome to ad d new `Plot Scripts` by users.
+We are welcome to add new `Plot Scripts` by users.

 ## 2. How to use `Plot Scripts`